-The survey is now open and will close on Friday, August 6, 2021
+The survey is now open and will close in October 2021

 If you are a person in your firm who hires architects, interior designers or landscape architects, you are invited to share your experiences and perspectives in the professions surveys.
 If you hire in more than one discipline, you are invited to complete a survey for each discipline in which you hire.